seujorgenochurras/image-to-ascii/README.md

             .withColor(new AnsiColorAlgorithm())
             .build();

         String asciiArt = AsciiParser.parse(imagePath, parserConfig);

 ```
   As you can see, there're lots of different configurations for your ASCII art, I'll list some of the most important stuff here:<br>
   - parserAlgorithm
-      - This is the algorithm that defines how to deal with brightness, basicly speaking the HUMAN_EYE_ALGORITHM is the best for humans
+      - This is the algorithm that defines how to deal with brightness, basically speaking the HUMAN_EYE_ALGORITHM is the best for humans
   - scaled
     - This is where you define if you want to scale down (or up) your image, the scale algorithm doesn't really change nothing
   - symbols